mra-ruiz/docs/docs/getting-started/first-service.md

 # Deploying your first Knative Service

-**In this tutorial, you will deploy a "Hello world" service.**
+In this tutorial, you will deploy a "Hello world" service.

 This service will accept an environment variable, `TARGET`, and print "`Hello ${TARGET}!`."

-Since our "Hello world" Service is being deployed as a Knative Service, not a Kubernetes Service, it gets some **super powers out of the box** :rocket:.
+Since our "Hello world" Service is being deployed as a Knative Service, not a Kubernetes Service, it gets some super powers out of the box :rocket:.

 ## Knative Service: "Hello world!"
 === "kn"

     ``` bash
+    ---
+    validate: kn service describe hello
+    ---
     kn service create hello \
     --image gcr.io/knative-samples/helloworld-go \
     --port 8080 \